SocketCluster/sc-codec-min-bin/README.md

 });
 ```

-Note that you need to set it up as shown above on both the client and server or else it won't work.
+Note that the codec used on the client and on the server always need to match.

 ---